 Source: Gartner, Cover Considerations—How to Optimize Retail and Consumer Product Inventory Targets, 2017

-Gartner’s insights are quite good and it’s not often that I disagree.
-But I have to differ with the conclusions of a recent report, “Cover Considerations — How to Optimize Retail and Consumer Product Inventory Targets.”
+Gartner’s insights are quite good and it’s not often that I disagree, but on the topic of setting inventory targets I have to differ with the conclusions of a recent report, “Cover Considerations — How to Optimize Retail and Consumer Product Inventory Targets.”

 There is a story about Abraham Lincoln arguing a case as a young lawyer.
 In his summation, he tells a story about a farm boy who runs to his father and says, "Pa, pa, the hired hand and sis are in the hay loft!
 She's a liftin' up her dress up and he's a pullin' down his pants and they are going to pee all over the hay."
 The farmer puts his hand on the agitated boy's shoulder and replies, "Son, you've got the facts right, but you're drawing the wrong conclusion."